 Order of the Coif

 The Order of the Coif is a national honor society for law school graduates who attended member schools.
 Each year it extends invitations to the top 10% of Berkeley Law’s graduating J.D. students by grade point average.
-GPA is determined by multiplying the point value of each grade received in a Boalt course (HH = 5 points, H = 3, P = 2) by the units given for that course, and dividing the sum of the products by each student’s total number of graded units.
 No application is necessary, although students should make sure that their final transcripts are accurate.
 Third-year Berkeley Law students must have at least 75% of the total credits needed to graduate in graded courses.
 At a minimum, graduates must therefore have 64 graded credits by the end of their third year.
 Non-Berkeley Law and non-law courses are not counted into the GPA.
 Students who have obtained a substantial number of ungraded credits (through journal work, moot court participation, and the like) and who aspire to Coif membership should pay careful attention to the number of graded units they will have at the completion of their studies.
 Only graded courses are counted in determining final GPA.
 As students consider classes, they should keep in mind that some of our clinics are offered for credit/no credit, while others are offered for a grade.
 Students who would like to be eligible for Order of the Coif should pay close attention to which clinics they choose to take and any impact that decision might have on the total number of graded units they have.
-Students who spend a semester or two studying at an institution other than Boalt (e.g., Harvard Exchange, transfer, or joint degree students) will compete for Coif admission based entirely on their Boalt grades and must earn at least 64 graded units at Boalt.
+Students who spend a semester or two studying at an institution other than at Berkeley Law (e.g., Harvard Exchange, transfer, or joint degree students) should refer to the Registrar’s Order of the Coif webpage for their specific requirements.

 Transfer Applicants Must Provide the Following:

 - An electronic application form through the Law School Admission Council (LSAC) submitted between April 15-June 15